Saint-Eugène, Ontario

-Saint-Eugène (/fr/) is a rural, Franco-Ontarian locality situated in the Township of East Hawkesbury, within the United Counties of Prescott and Russell in Ontario (Canada).
-It lies on the interprovincial border with Quebec, near Highway 417 between Ottawa and Montreal.
+Saint-Eugène (officially spelled St-Eugène; /fr/) is a rural, Franco-Ontarian locality situated in the Township of East Hawkesbury, within the United Counties of Prescott and Russell in Ontario (Canada).
+It is just west of the interprovincial border with Quebec, near Highway 417 between Ottawa and Montreal.

 Geography

-The village of Saint-Eugène is located in the St. Lawrence Lowlands.
+The village of St-Eugène is located in the St. Lawrence Lowlands.
 The water for the village is supplied by the Rigaud River, a tributary of the Ottawa River.

-The land of Saint-Eugène is crossed from east to west by Labrosse Street (County Road 10), which is the main street of the village.
+St-Eugène is crossed from east to west by Labrosse Street (County Road 10), which is the main street of the village.
 This road goes east towards the Haut-de-la Chute and the village of Rigaud, Quebec.

 History

 The parish of St-Eugène was founded in 1855.

 Aerial photograph of 13 EFTS St. Eugene during the second world war.